lumo93/RE-FLEX/README.md

 KNOWN ISSUE: Currently, if you click "Stop Main" while there is a rate sleep, the rate sleep will restart unless you close out Script Dock entirely.
 If you stop during normal operation there are no issues.

-Oversight: MAXLENGTH is actually MINLENGTH (Minimum instead of maximum) Will fix soon

 # RE-FLEX